 Yet, before a company can leverage Cortex Framework, data professionals need to get their business-critical data into a place where it can easily use cloud analytical services — a process that is not without complexity.
-To ensure a speedy and successful implementation, enterprises will require a solution that can manage complex, high volume data needs, such as Fivetran’s HVR technology for the enterprise – a Google Cloud Cortex Framework foundational partner.
+To ensure a speedy and successful implementation, enterprises will require a solution that can manage complex, high volume data needs, such as Fivetran Local Data Processing – a Google Cloud Cortex Framework foundational partner.

 Cortex Framework offers companies the means to begin leveraging data, so they can drive important business decisions without dedicating time, money and their valuable attention into building custom solutions from scratch.

 SAP meets the cloud